Thomas Kilmann (TKI)

 - You complete the assessment on line in the comfort of your own home.
 Take 10-15 minutes to answer the questions.
 It’s that simple!

-- All reports are personalised to reflect your responses – you will be sent a report which details your results.
+- All reports are personalised to reflect your responses – you will be sent a PDF report which details your results, usually within 2-12 hours.
+Rreports are not sent outside normal working hours.

 - You also get access to an indepth PowerPoint presentation with audio commentary.
 This will help you to fully understand the implications and decide what to do next.